Skip to main content

 Natural Sciences Personal Statementfor Cambridge

 A complete Natural Sciences personal statement example for Cambridge applications in the UCAS 2026 three-question format.
-Written by admissions specialists who know what Cambridge tutors look for.
+Annotated by admissions specialists who know what Cambridge tutors look for.

 01